freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1200.1

 Call your function by putting the name of it below where you create it.
 No `$` needed.
-Make sure the reponse you are printing is at the bottom of the file.
+Make sure the response you are printing is at the bottom of the file.

 #### HINTS